AlanBrown1/HWCodeCraft2018/README.md

 For the first part, it can be regarded as a ML task.
 Due to the competition restriction, competitors can not use any third-part libraries, so we just use Gray Model.

-For the second part, it's NP hard problem, which can be regarded as a packing problem in two dimensions.
+For the second part, it's a NP hard problem, which can be regarded as a packing problem in two dimensions.
 We realized the algrithm as mentioned in the doc above.